I'm Gary, your author

-I am Dr Gary Hinson PhD, MBA.
+I am Dr Gary Hinson, MBA.
 With a career spanning four decades in the information risk and security domain, I have come to appreciate the value of global alignment and coordination within the field, particularly concerning the language we share.

-I am a research scientist by background.
+I am a research scientist by background, mildly autistic.
 As such, given the choice, I prefer demonstrable facts, precision, accuracy, integrity and objectivity over personal opinions and feelings.
 I value rationality, clarity, consistency, honesty and transparency in communications.
 [And, yes, I appreciate that's my subjective perspective!]

-I am also a wordsmith, an author, a writer by trade.
-As anyone who has read my papers and audit reports, visited my websites, blogs and social media outpourings will doubtless appreciate, I write a lot - including this very piece.
-You may feel it is a long-winded ramble and yes again, you're right ... but the definition of "cybersecurity" is a crackin' illustration of what I believe is a significant issue in the profession - or is it a trade?
-An industry?
-A pastime?
-A career?
-Who knows!
-The point is that we are bound to struggle if we can't even agree on the fundamental terms-of-art.
-If one person's "risk" is another's "threat", if you consider "cybersecurity" to be a superset of information security, whereas I believe it is a subset, we're setting off on the wrong foot, at odds even before we start debating.
-Loose language plus ambiguity with a heavy sprinking of vagueness is a recipe for confusion, quite apart from the facts of the matter.
+I am also a wordsmith, an author.
+As anyone who has read my outpourings will doubtless appreciate, I write a lot - including this very piece.
+You may feel it is a long-winded ramble and yes again, you're right ... but the definition of "cybersecurity" is a crackin' illustration of a significant issue in the profession: struggles are inevitable if we can't even agree on fundamental terms-of-art.
+If one person's "risk" is another's "threat", if you consider "cybersecurity" to be a superset of information security, whereas I believe it is a subset, we're at odds from the outset.
+Loose language plus ambiguity with a heavy sprinkling of vagueness is a recipe for confusion, quite apart from the facts of the matter.

 Following a microbiology/genetics post-doc in the early 1980s, I became a DEC system/network administrator at a UK pharmaceuticals R&D division.
 For two decades, primarily in the UK and Europe, I worked in technology and information risk, audit and information security management within major UK power generation, defence and manufacturing companies, gaining a broad understanding of the challenges across these sectors.